VARY THE THEME!

 It really does look quite similar, doesn’t it?
 I presume that proponents of this theory would argue that it is Buddhism which brought to China the idea of placing stylized “lions” at the entrances of temples and then with time they migrated to the entrances of any important building.

 However the design came about, the fact is that this being China, where everything eventually became (and still becomes) formalized, codified and rigidified, these pairs of stone “lions” have been made in exactly the same way ever since the Ming dynasty.
 The key is that they look nearly exactly the same.
 Both have the same ritualized snarl on their faces.
-Both have the same mane done up in tight curls.
+Both have the same mane of tight curls.
 Both have the same strong legs.
 Both are sitting on their haunches.
 There is only one important difference, fruit of a typical male chauvinism: the male is always – always – made with his paw resting on a ball (representing the male’s mastery over the world)

 while the female is always – always – made with her paw resting on a cub which is playfully lying on its back (representing the female’s nurturing nature).